allaway/robert-blog/content/post/2020-08-08-gaggia-steam-mod.en.md

 + has enough clearance from the chassis of the Gaggia so that it isn't annoying to turn
 + is wide enough to fill most of the hole in the side of the chassis
 + at least semi-heat insulated; the brass steam valve gets hot!
++ uses off the shelf parts or is otherwise not crazy expensive

 As it turns out, the robotics hobby world has some 6mm D-shafts on motors, and they have lots of parts that follow consistent standards (and cross-standard adapters), so I came up with a few different possibilities for prototyping a new knob.
 After settling on one, I crossed my fingers, and placed an order.
 Two days later, I received the parts and spent a few minutes putting them together.
 Thankfully, the final product turned out as way better than I could have hoped for a prototype: